GiovineItalia/Gadfly.jl/doc/index.md

 # Getting Started

-From the Julia REPL a reasonably up to data version can be installed with
+From the Julia REPL a reasonably up to date version can be installed with

 ```{.julia execute="false"}
 Pkg.add("Gadfly")